-Abandoning the solution
+Abandoning the domestic population

-And yet, the assumed it won apitalist elite increasingly focused on the high-tech business and markets world, domestic and regional as less and less important.

-This were expected to take care of they didn't - well, that was no longer great concern.
+And yet, this transition wasn't as easy as the elite assumed it would be.
+With the capitalist elite increasingly focused on the Nasdaq, the high-tech business and markets in the rest of the world, domestic and regional "details" were seen as less and less important.
+Somehow, these details were expected to take care of themselves; and if they didn't - well, that was no longer a matter of great concern.
 After all, accumulation was now global, not local.